-Bob McCuaigmanager of hockey administration
+Bob McCuaigdirector of hockey operations

 Bob has been working at NSWC since February 2015.
 Having been involved in coaching at every level of minor hockey for the past seventeen years, Bob has experience with teams from Atom through to Major Midget.
 He coached the Vancouver North East Chiefs, North West Giants, and is currently coaching the Northwest Hawks.
 Bob has also worked with the BC Hockey High Performance program coaching U15, U16, and U17 programs.